Backpacking South Africa alone is a thought that never crossed my mind.

 Once in Cape Town is the only backpackers I have stayed at in the city.
 Located on Kloof street, it is right in the epicentre of Cape Town's nightlife.
 The Backpackers boasts a bar and a DJ with numerous day trip and nightlife ideas posted on notice board every day.

 After backpacking South Africa for a month, it made me realise how big this place is and how much more I still have to see.
 I hope you found this itinerary helpful and use either use some or all of it to create your own amazing backpacking experience in South Africa!
+If you're looking to add more items to your backpacking route, check out Kelana By Kayla's The Ultimate South African Bucket List.

 Is backpacking South Africa on your bucket list?